 Unfortunately, the Bureau of Justice’s data paints a completely different picture.

-After decades of harsh punishments, extreme mandatory minimum sentences for first time offenders, and a whole host of other issues, the reality is more complicated.
+After decades of harsh punishments, extreme mandatory minimum sentences for first-time offenders, and a whole host of other issues, the reality is more complicated.

-For one, you would expect someone who has endured incarceration to understand the penalties of committing crime.
-But, a 2018 study update by the Bureau of Justice show us that, on the state level, five out of six prisoners released ended up re-offending and going back to jail within nine years of release.
+For one, you would expect someone who has endured incarceration to understand the penalties of committing a crime.
+But, a 2018 study update by the Bureau of Justice shows us that, on the state level, five out of six prisoners released ended up re-offending and going back to jail within nine years of release.